WHERE DO TICKS HIDE ON YOUR BODY

 It is most commonly found on the central trunk, including the groin, abdomen, chest, and head/neck.

-However, attachment patterns vary:
+However, attachment patterns vary by life stage:

 • Nymphs and larvae are more commonly found on the arms and legs

-Infected ticks carrying Borrelia burgdorferi were more likely to attach to the central body rather than the limbs.
+Ticks infected with Borrelia burgdorferi were more likely to attach to the central body rather than the limbs.

 This matters clinically.
 Tick bites in less visible areas are more likely to be missed—allowing enough time for infection to be transmitted.